Colfax massacre: Louisiana election of 1872

-In Louisiana, Republican governor Henry Clay Warmoth defected from the Liberal Republicans (a group that opposed President Grant's Reconstruction policies) in 1872.
+In Louisiana, Republican governor Henry Clay Warmoth defected to the Liberal Republicans (a group that opposed President Grant's Reconstruction policies) in 1872.
 Warmoth previously supported a constitutional amendment that allowed former Confederates, who had been denied the right to vote, to be re-enfranchised.
 A "Fusionist" coalition of Liberal Republicans and Democrats nominated ex-Confederate battalion commander and Democrat John McEnery to succeed him as governor.
-In return, Democrats and Liberal Republicans were to send Warmoth to Washington as a U.S. Senator.
-Opposing McEnery was Republican William Pitt Kellogg, one of Louisiana's U.S. Senators.
+In return, Democrats and Liberal Republicans were to send Warmoth to Washington as a US Senator.
+Opposing McEnery was Republican William Pitt Kellogg, one of Louisiana's US Senators.
 Voting on November 4, 1872, resulted in dual governments, as a Fusionist (Liberal Republicans and Democrat)-dominated returning board declared McEnery the winner while a faction of the board proclaimed Kellogg the winner.
 Both administrations held inaugural ceremonies and certified their lists of local candidates.

-After failing to win their case in state court, the Kellogg forces appealed to federal judge Edward Durell in New Orleans to intervene and order that Kellogg and the Stalwart Republican-majority legislature were to be seated, and for Grant to authorize U.S. army troops to protect Kellogg's government.
+After failing to win their case in state court, the Kellogg forces appealed to federal judge Edward Durell in New Orleans to intervene and order that Kellogg and the Stalwart Republican-majority legislature were to be seated, and for Grant to authorize US Army troops to protect Kellogg's government.
 This action was widely criticized across the nation by Democrats and both factions of the Republican Party because it was considered to be a violation of the rights of states to manage their own (non-federal-office) elections.
 Thus, investigating committees of both chambers of the federal Congress in Washington were critical of the Kellogg choice.
 The House majority ruled Durell's action illegal and the Senate majority concluded that the Kellogg regime was "not much better than a successful conspiracy".
 In 1874 a House investigating committee in Washington recommended that Judge Durell be impeached for corruption and illegally interfering in the Louisiana 1872 state elections, but the judge resigned in order to avoid impeachment.

 McEnery's faction tried to take control of the state arsenal at Jackson Square, but Kellogg had the state militia seize dozens of leaders of McEnery's faction and control New Orleans, where the state government was located.
 McEnery returned to try to take control with a private paramilitary group.
 In September 1873 his forces, more than 8,000 strong, entered the city and defeated the city/state militia of about 3500 in New Orleans.
 The Democrats took control of the state house, armory and police stations, where the state government was then located, in what was known as the Battle of Jackson Square.
 His forces held those buildings for three days before retreating before Federal troops arrived.
 Warmoth was subsequently impeached by the state legislature due to a bribery scandal resulting from his actions in the 1872 election.